SallaApp/Salla-CLI/README.md

 Available Commands:
   Command:                         Description:                                      Properties:
-  salla app                        Show list of commands with the binary `app`       - salla app create                 Create a new Salla App                            - salla app create-webhook         Create a new Salla App Webhook                    [event.name]
+  salla login                      Login to your Salla Partners account              - salla version                    Show the version of Salla CLI                     - salla app                        Show list of commands with the binary `app`       - salla app create                 Create a new Salla App                            - salla app create-webhook         Create a new Salla App Webhook                    [event.name]